New Big Money Means Commercial Metals Company (CMC) Investors Could Reap Benefit

 Commercial Metals Company (CMC): Who are the competitors?

-The company’s main competitors (and peers) include United States Steel Corporation (X) that is trading 362.24% up over the past 12 months.
-Nucor Corporation (NUE) is 139.86% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 16.5% from the last report on Jan 28, 2021 to stand at a total of 3.29 million short shares sold with a short interest ratio of 2.46.
+The company’s main competitors (and peers) include United States Steel Corporation (X) that is trading 247.02% up over the past 12 months and Ampco-Pittsburgh Corporation (AP) that is 196.94% higher over the same period.
+Nucor Corporation (NUE) is 133.40% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 17.31% from the last report on Feb 11, 2021 to stand at a total of 3.44 million short shares sold with a short interest ratio of 2.57.